chalstead16/git_homework/thoughts.md

 New Strategies Committed to Trying During Mod 0
 1 - Write down questions to Google.
 2 - Stick to a consistent schedule.

+Shoutout!
+1 - SHOUTOUT to Sam M. for being true to himself and using the
+    yellow dot on his status!
+Vulnerability is strength!
+Showing up true to where you are helps me do the same!
+Thank you!